Nana’s Oatmeal Raisin Cookies are sweet and chewy with the perfect ratio of raisins and oatmeal to cookie dough!

 Flashback to Thanksgiving: I had baked and photographed 8 cookies (in addition to my regular job) in three days and, as I sat on the train to my grandparent’s house in Washington DC, I was in desperate need of cookie inspiration.

-For tht reason, I begged Nana for some Christmas cookie recipes and she pulled out an old, well-loved Pillsbury cook-booklet called “Best Loved Foods of Christmas.”
-She flipped straight to the page with “Oatmeal Raisin Rounds” and said this was in fact one of her and my mother’s absolute favorite.
+I begged Nana for some Christmas cookie recipes and she pulled out an old, well-loved Pillsbury cook-booklet called “Best Loved Foods of Christmas.”
+She flipped straight to the page with “Oatmeal Raisin Rounds” and said this was one of her and my mother’s absolute favorite.

-Nana, as all good bakers do, had modified the recipe over the decades; her notes in this case added in barely legible pencil.
-She added some cinnamon and nutmeg of course (yes, please!) and swapped some of the granulated sugar for brown sugar (heck yes!).
-On the whole, it is ALL about the brown sugar and cinnamon, people.
-That is to say, Nana knows what’s up.
+Nana, as all good bakers do, had modified the recipe over the decades; her notes added in barely legible pencil.
+She added some cinnamon and nutmeg (yes, please!) and swapped some of the granulated sugar for brown sugar (heck yes!).
+It is ALL about the brown sugar and cinnamon, people.
+Nana knows what’s up.

 I kept her ratio of brown sugar to granulated but I tripled the cinnamon, because cinnamon is my love language.
 I also doubled the salt.
 Trust me.